SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 3. Use case diagrams allow to describe what stakeholders exactly do (how a process goes)
 4. Beneficial in the planning phase when requirements must be captured

+Makes sense to use for understanding and communicating user requirements

 Contra arguments:
 1. One use case diagram has a very limited scope.
 In order to describe the system from many angles, we need a bunch of use case diagrams
 2. It is possible to make even use case diagrams too complex by including too many elements and associations

+Doesn't make sense to use when personas are not based on research

 **Group 1 video on pros**